aceadhikari/course-project-demo/README.md

-A project created using html and css.
+A demo portfolio created using html and css.